Weather conditions vocabulary in Luchazi to English

 - Luhundzi lua ku vucelo = east winds.

-- Luhundzi lua ku vutokelo = west winds
+- Luhundzi lua ku vutokelo = west winds.

 - Luhundzi lua kama = strong winds.